 The transplant team

-There are many people at the transplant center who work to make a transplant successful.
+Many people at the transplant hospital work to make a transplant successful.
 Each person on the "transplant team" is an expert in a different area.
 The transplant team includes all or some of the following professionals:

-- Clinical transplant coordinators have responsibility for the patient's evaluation, treatment, and follow-up care.
+- Clinical transplant coordinators are nurses or other health professionals who arrange the patient's evaluation, treatment, and follow-up care.

 - Transplant physicians are doctors who manage the patient's medical care, tests, and medications.
-He or she does not perform surgery.
-The transplant physician works closely with the transplant coordinator to coordinate the patient's care until transplanted, and in some centers, provides follow-up care to the recipient.
+They do not perform surgery.
+The transplant physician works closely with the transplant coordinator to care for the patient until transplanted.
+In some hospitals, the transplant physician provides long-term follow-up care to the recipient.

-- Transplant surgeons perform the transplant surgery and may provide the follow-up care for the recipient.
-The transplant surgeon has special training to perform transplants.
+- Transplant surgeons are doctors who perform the transplant surgery and may provide the follow-up care for the recipient.

-- Financial coordinators have detailed knowledge of financial matters and hospital billing.
-The financial coordinator works with other members of the transplant team, insurers, and administrative personnel to coordinate and clarify the financial aspects of the patient's care before, during, and after the transplant.
+- Financial coordinators are administrators who have detailed knowledge of financial matters and hospital billing.
+The financial coordinator works with other members of the transplant team, insurers, and administrative personnel.
+They coordinate and clarify the financial aspects of the patient's care before, during, and after the transplant.

-- Social workers help the patient and their family understand and cope with a variety of issues associated with a patient's illness and/or the various side-effects of the transplant itself.
+- Social workers are professionals who help the patient and their family understand and cope with issues relating to a patient's illness and/or the various side effects of the transplant itself.
 In some cases, the social worker may perform some of the financial coordinator duties as well.